 The most striking candidates is Sn$_5$Ge$_2$(SbTe$_5$)$_2$ (mp-1219067), which crystallizes in layered Te-Sb-Te-Sb-Te-Ge-Te-Ge-Te-Sn-Te-Sn-Te-Sn-Te-Sn-Te-Sn-Te sheets along the (0 0 1) direction.
-Despite the MP database claiming that it has a band gap of 0.19 eV, our calculation of electronic structure at both PBE and HSE levels reveal metallic behavior without a direct gap, as shown in Fig.~\ref{fig: band_IR}(a).
-Nevertheless, small indirect gaps of $\sim$0.04 eV persist near the $\Gamma$ and Z high-symmetry points, expanding to $\sim$0.1 eV along the $\Gamma$-L and Z-L paths.
-The electronic DOS in Supplementary Fig. 1(a) and Supplementary Fig. 2(a) reveals that the valence band of Sn$_5$Ge$_2$(SbTe$_5$)$_2$ (mp-1219067) is dominated by Te-$p$ states, while the conduction band is primarily formed by Sb-$p$ and Ge-$p$ orbitals.
+Despite the MP database claiming that it has a band gap of 0.19 eV, our calculation of electronic structure at both PBE and HSE levels reveal semimetal-like electronic characteristics, rather than a true insulating gap, as shown in Figure~\ref{fig: band_IR}(a).
+Specifically, no direct band crossing occurs at a single $k$ point, while small but finite gaps of $\sim$0.04 eV persist near the $\Gamma$ and Z high-symmetry points, expanding to $\sim$0.1 eV along the $\Gamma$-L and Z-L paths.
+The electronic DOS in Supplementary Figure 1(a) and Supplementary Figure 2(a) reveals that the valence band of Sn$_5$Ge$_2$(SbTe$_5$)$_2$ (mp-1219067) is dominated by Te-$p$ states, while the conduction band is primarily formed by Sb-$p$ and Ge-$p$ orbitals.
 This delocalized $p$-orbital character near the Fermi level is consistent with previously reported trends favoring enhanced shift current response~\cite{Tan_2016}.
-Fig.~\ref{fig: sc_spectra_IR}(a) illustrates the shift current spectra at both PBE and HSE levels for Sn$_5$Ge$_2$(SbTe$_5$)$_2$ (mp-1219067).
+Figure~\ref{fig: sc_spectra_IR}(a) illustrates the shift current spectra at both PBE and HSE levels for Sn$_5$Ge$_2$(SbTe$_5$)$_2$ (mp-1219067).
 In the MIR range, Sn$_5$Ge$_2$(SbTe$_5$)$_2$ (mp-1219067) exhibits pronounced peaks across multiple tensor components: the $xxy$ ($yxx/yyy$) component reaches 616 $\mu A/V^2$ at 0.08 eV, while the $xxz$ ($yyz$) and $zxx$ ($zyy$) attain 361 $\mu A/V^2$ and 480 $\mu A/V^2$ at 0.14 eV and 0.12 eV, respectively (at the HSE level).
 These strong responses in the MIR range originate primarily from robust electron transitions between the valence band and the conduction band.
 PBE systematically overestimates these magnitudes, as mentioned earlier.
 Furthermore, Sn$_5$Ge$_2$(SbTe$_5$)$_2$ (mp-1219067) shows a strong visible-light response, with the $xxz$ ($yyz$) component exceeding 500 $\mu A/V^2$ across the 1.7$-$2.4 eV range.